zhengshuai1001/JiKouCompany/README.md

 The master has failed more times than the beginner has even tried.

 If you never did, you should.
 These things are fun and fun is good.

+It does not matter how slowly you go as long as you do not stop.